s-bishnoi/shubham-bishnoi/projects/README.md

 [<img src="./PredictionClassificationModels/happy.png" width="400"/>](./PredictionClassificationModels)

-[Link](./PredictionClassificationModels) This project is on creating a prediction model for happiness of people based on attributes given.
+[Link](./PredictionClassificationModels) This project creates a prediction model for happiness of people based on given attributes.
 The achieved accuracy was 80.81%.